Caitlin Corning Email: email@example.com

 ~Students should know the distinctions between the major Christian denominations

-~Students should clarify and be able to present their own theological beliefs
+~Students should have clarified and be able to present their own theological beliefs

 ~Students should improve their writing and analytical skills